chetan51/ni/README.md

 The rest of your code now has access to all your models, views, and controllers in `Ni.models`, `Ni.views` and `Ni.controllers`.

-Note that your controllers, models, libraries and helpers should be packaged as Node modules, and your views can be plain text or html files.
+Note that your controllers, models, libraries and helpers should be packaged as Node modules, and your views can be plain text, template (Markdown, Mustache, etc), or HTML files.

 You even get a router for free!
 -------------------------------